ibm-developer-skills-network/wnpzo-shopping_assistant/README.md

 ## "Build an AI Shopping Assistant"
-This repo is part of the Guided Project [Build an AI Shopping Assistant for Black Friday](https://catalog.skills.network/catalog_item/5930) published on [CognitiveClass.ai](https://cognitiveclass.ai/).
+This repo is part of the Guided Project [Build an AI Shopping Assistant](https://catalog.skills.network/catalog_item/5930) published on [CognitiveClass.ai](https://cognitiveclass.ai/).

 **Estimated time needed:** 40 minutes